JKirchartz/awesome-stars/README.md

 - [biaxial-rnn-music-composition](https://github.com/hexahedria/biaxial-rnn-music-composition) - A recurrent neural network designed to generate classical music.
 - [twitterBFTD](https://github.com/misterch0c/twitterBFTD) - Twitter Back From The Dead looks in a user tweets history for domain names that are available for registration
 - [twitbot](https://github.com/csu/twitbot) - A framework for building modular Twitter bots.
-- [chir.py](https://github.com/acidvegas/chir.py) - A fully automated Twitter news bot, that builds followers, posts, and Bitcoins via PPC links.
+- [chir.py](https://github.com/acidvegas/chir.py) - twitter news bot that builds followers, posts, and bitcoin via ppc links
 - [tweets_analyzer](https://github.com/x0rz/tweets_analyzer) - Tweets metadata scraper & activity analyzer
 - [Supybot-plugins](https://github.com/ProgVal/Supybot-plugins) - Collection of plugins for Supybot/Limnoria I wrote or forked.
 - [certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.